IgorBuchelnikov/ObservableComputations/README.md

 You can compare these library and ObservableComputations in action, see [ObservableComputations.Samples](https://github.com/IgorBuchelnikov/ObservableComputations.Samples).

 ## Status
 ObservableComputations library is ready to use in production.
 All essential functions is implemented and covered by unit-tests.

-All the bugs found is fixed.
+The current version uses weak event handlers [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged]( https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) (weak events on the subscriber side).
+The event is unsubscribed from the weak handler in the finalizer of the ObservableComputations class.
+In most cases, this mechanism works correctly, but in some cases (presumably highly loaded WPF applications) object finalizers are not called and instances of the ObservableComputations classes accumulate in the f-reachible queue, leading to memory leaks.
+I'm currently working on switching to strong event handlers and adding an explicit unsubscribe API.

 ## How to install?
 ObservableComputations is available on [NuGet](https://www.nuget.org/packages/ObservableComputations/).